LeeAnnEditor/o365hq/blog/9 easy and smart ways to enhance your security with Microsoft 365 Business.md

     admins (retention policy tags).
 A retention tag specifies how long the message is kept and the action taken when retention time expires;
     retention policy is a method of applying a group of retention tags to the mailbox.
-Iit defines the time emails, folder(s), or the whole mailbox will be retained and whether it will be then deleted or preserved to comply with litigation or government requirements;
+It defines the time emails, folder(s), or the whole mailbox will be retained and whether it will be then deleted or preserved to comply with litigation or government requirements;
 -   if a retention tag is not applied, the default retention tag will be